Complete Inference of Causal Relations between Dynamical Systems: Methods

-The optimal value of $\tau$ can be determined from the first zero point of the autocorrelation function or from the first minima of automutual-information function \cite{Fraser1986}.
-Additionally, one can optimize for $m$ and $\tau$ at once by applying differential geometric arguments or using the statistical properties of dimension estimates calculated on embedded data \cite{Nichkawde2013,Tamma2016}, or determine an optimal embedding window \cite{Small2004} $(m-1)\tau$.
-In order to find optimal $\tau$ we analysed the partial autocorrelation function (PACF) of the time series and selected the largest significant lag (which is how one would fit an autoregressive model).
+The optimal value of $\tau$ can be determined from the first zero point of the autocorrelation function or from the first minima of the automutual-information function \cite{Fraser1986}.
+Additionally, one can optimize for $m$ and $\tau$ simultaneously by applying differential geometric arguments or using the statistical properties of dimension estimates calculated on embedded data \cite{Nichkawde2013, Tamma2016}, or determine an optimal embedding window \cite{Small2004} $(m-1)\tau$.
+To find the optimal $\tau$, we analyzed the partial autocorrelation function (PACF) of the time series and selected the largest significant lag (which is how one would fit an autoregressive model).
 The first insignificant lag in the autocorrelation function (ACF) could be used as well, but we found PACF more effective in practice.
-The largest significant lag of PACF as embedding delay results in relatively independent (moderately redundant) coordinates, but still not too independent (irrelevance) to reconstruct dynamics.
-The ACF may diminish very slowly, resulting in very large $\tau$, or for example if it is monotonic and we select the first insignificant lag we exclude the linear and their induced non-linear relationships.
-On the other hand, the largest significant lag in PACF tells us which is the largest lag where there is no direct linear relationship, but non-linear relationships induced by these linear ones remain (think of the classical partial correlation example when there is direct linear relationship between $t_1$ and $t_2$, $t_2$ and $t_3$, and therefore a quadratic between $t_1$ and $t_3$).
+The largest significant lag of PACF as an embedding delay results in relatively independent (moderately redundant) coordinates but still not too independent (irrelevant) to reconstruct dynamics.
+The ACF may diminish very slowly, resulting in a very large $\tau$, or, for example, if it is monotonic and we select the first insignificant lag, we exclude the linear and their induced non-linear relationships.
+On the other hand, the largest significant lag in PACF tells us which is the largest lag where there is no direct linear relationship, but non-linear relationships induced by these linear ones remain (think of the classical partial correlation example when there is a direct linear relationship between $t_1$ and $t_2$, $t_2$ and $t_3$, and therefore a quadratic between $t_1$ and $t_3$).

-Given the two $m$ dimensional embedded manifolds of the series, $X$ and $Y$, the joint $J$ and independent $Z$ manifolds are created as well.
-For this purpose one can either choose direct products or additive observation function ($aX + Y$).
-We advise the usage of additive observation function, since (as we have shown) the two result in equivalent relationships between manifold dimensions, yet direct products produce higher dimensional product spaces where dimension estimation becomes more-and-more unreliable.
-Our experience showed that $a=\sqrt{\frac{29}{31}}$ is a good choice in general, because it ensures that the scale of the series do not change too much.
+Given the two $m$-dimensional embedded manifolds of the series, $X$ and $Y$, the joint $J$ and independent $Z$ manifolds are also created.
+For this purpose, one can either choose direct products or an additive observation function ($aX + Y$).
+We advise the usage of an additive observation function since, as we have shown, the two result in equivalent relationships between manifold dimensions.
+However, direct products produce higher-dimensional product spaces where dimension estimation becomes more unreliable.
+Our experience showed that $a = \sqrt{\frac{29}{31}}$ is a good choice in general because it ensures that the scale of the series does not change too much.